 When Blibdoolpoolp became a Higher Power (9480 GE), she had to give up her active role in spreading her kuo-toan people across the Mortal Systems.
 She also gave up the power to control the ebb of her entropic pools, releasing their energy back to Chaos.
 Closing the link to Chaos required anchoring the other end to some place else.
-Knowing she was on the path to godhood, Blibdoolpoolp scope out choice areas across Bal-Kriav.
-Areas that would be good for her kuo-toans.
-When she left for her new home on Inguvile, she tied off these conduits, creating rifts to distant lands.
+Knowing she was on the path to ascension, Blibdoolpoolp scoped out choice areas across Bal-Kriav's subterranean reaches, areas that would be most suited for her Kuo-toa.
+When she left for her new home on Inguvile, she tied off these conduits, creating rifts that sometimes take travelers to faraway lands.

 The Toadoolp Twists are often mistaken for whirlpools, yet they do not pull things into them.
 Instead, a creature must actively enter them and then have enough air in their lungs for up to five minutes of submersion.
 The travel time, completely submerged, from one Toadoolp Twist to the next is random, as is where you will end up.
 It is even possible to enter a Toadoolp Twist and minutes later find yourself staring at the same place you just swam into.

 Use of a Toadoolp Twist is dangerous in another way.
 They require fuel to move something one place to another, and this comes in the way of the traveler's own life energy.
 Each use drains the traveler of 10% of their life energy (equivalent to 10% of their maximum hit points, recoverable normally).
 If a creature does not have life energy, such as an undead or construct, they go nowhere.